binghe/fm-plugin-tools/README.md

 2. Execute `for i in *.h; do sed 's/^#include.*//' $i > ${i}h; done`.
 3. Execute `for i in *.hh; do gcc -E $i > ${i}h; done`.

+NOTE: on Windows, the above 2nd command must be `for %i in (*.hh) do cl /E %i > "%i"h` where Microsoft Compiler is used.
+(GCC doesn't work because FileMaker Pro is not compiled by GCC on Windows.)

 At the end, 10 files like `FMXExtern.hhh` are generated and will be used by the `prepare-fm-plugin-tools` package.